syncfusion-content/blazor-docs/blazor/timepicker/data-binding.md

 ---
 layout: post
 title: Data Binding in Blazor TimePicker Component | Syncfusion
-description: Learn about Data Binding in Blazor TimePicker component of Syncfusion, and more details.
+description: Learn here all about Data Binding in Syncfusion Blazor TimePicker component and more.
 platform: Blazor
 control: TimePicker
 documentation: ug
 ---

-# Data Binding
+# Data Binding in Blazor TimePicker Component

 This section briefly explains how to bind the value to the TimePicker component in the below different ways.